heywood8/ducksandhorses-website/README.md

 ## Overview

 This repository hosts a minimal, fast Astro site for a solo psychologist.
-Current live scope focuses on clear information (About, Services, Conditions), disclaimers, and frictionless scheduling (Calendly popups).
-Legacy experimental features (blog, FAQ, newsletter, booking placeholder form, RSS) were removed to reduce maintenance overhead.
+Current live scope focuses on clear information (About, Services, Conditions), disclaimers, and frictionless scheduling (Calendly popups via the Schedule page).
+Legacy experimental features (blog, FAQ, newsletter, booking placeholder form/page, RSS) were removed to reduce maintenance overhead.
 They can be reintroduced later without architectural churn.

 Goals:
 * Establish credibility & scope of practice.